Layla Miller: The Summers Rebellion

 Later, Layla, Jamie and Ruby go find an old, frail Doctor Doom, requesting his help with time travel.
 Doom reveals he has met Layla before and informs the trio about Doomlocks.
 They are then attacked by Sentinels and saved by Trevor Fitzroy.
 They bring the frail Doom back to their stronghold in Atlantic City where she gets into an argument with Cyclops about bringing him with them and Trevor Fitzroy's future.
 Taking Doom to an old lab, he creates a Doomlock and turns on them, bringing forth Cortex, the rogue Madrox dupe.
 Cortex kills Trevor, and Ruby asks Layla if she can bring him back.
 Layla reveals that her ability isn't to "know stuff" but to bring back the dead.
 There are consequences to bringing back a human: the cost of their soul, conscience and morality.

-When the battle is over and Layla explains what her powers are to Jamie, they are teleported by a Doomlock back in time and Jamie ends up back with X-Factor while Layla is transported back to before she joined up at X-Factor Investigations.
-She ends up at the orphanage she lived at before M-Day and, after talking with her younger self, she sets forth the motions that lead her to joining X-Factor by downloading all her knowledge into her younger version's brain, which causes her to pass out and give her the ability to "know stuff".
-Layla then gets up and walks away, contemplating what she did to herself.
-Cryptically, she informs her younger self that while she knows why Doom sent her further back, Jamie will find out in "a couple of years", apparently indicating that much time has elapsed since the current X-Factor series began (since Layla has only been "knowing stuff" since after the "House of M" event; prior to this, her ability was to awaken lost memories).
+Following the conclusion of the battle, Layla explains the nature of her powers to Jamie.
+The two are then displaced in time by a Doomlock device: Jamie is returned to X-Factor, while Layla is transported to a point in time prior to her involvement with X-Factor Investigations.
+She arrives at the orphanage where she had lived before M-Day and, after conversing with her younger self, initiates the chain of events that will eventually lead to her joining X-Factor.
+Layla accomplishes this by transferring her accumulated knowledge into her younger counterpart’s mind, an act that causes her to lose consciousness and grants the younger Layla the ability to “know things.”
+Upon recovering, Layla departs, reflecting on the consequences of her actions.
+She cryptically tells her younger self that although she understands why Doctor Doom sent her further into the past, Jamie will only come to realize the reason “in a couple of years.” apparently indicating that much time has elapsed since the current X-Factor series began (since Layla has only been "knowing stuff" since after the "House of M" event; prior to this, her ability was to awaken lost memories).